 Here's two questions.

-Is there are there any Trump supporters that voted for him in 2016 that are leaving him?
+Are there any Trump supporters that voted for him in 2016 that are leaving him?

-Question two can he gain voters among those people, demographic groups that have prospered under his policies?
+Question two, can he gain voters among those people, demographic groups that have prospered under his policies?

-And I think the answer is no, he hasn't Lost anybody, and yes, he can gain new voters.
+And I think the answer is no, he hasn't lost anybody.

 Yes, you're exactly right.